 The School of Humanities and Social Sciences offers an interdisciplinary German Studies Certificate (GERSC BC) available to all Penn State Behrend students.
-The German Studies Certificate may serve as a “bridge” to Penn State’s German Minor.
+The German Studies Certificate, which requires 16-17 credits, may serve as a “bridge” to Penn State’s German Minor.

 Students must have a C or better in each certificate course.
 Students who have not reached the third level of German Language proficiency may need to take German 001 and 002 first.